American Bus Association: Major activities

-ABA Annual Meeting & Marketplace: Holds this annual convention, which is a major event for the group travel industry.
+ABA Annual Meeting & Marketplace: Holds an annual convention, attended by delegates of the group travel industry.
 It is held in a different city each year, with a typical attendance of about 3,000 people.
 The meeting presents an annual opportunity for members of the group travel and motorcoach industry to build business relationships, view new products and services, learn about the latest industry trends, and develop personal networks.
-The Marketplace features a highly organized series of opportunities for attendees to meet face-to-face in prescheduled seven-minute appointments.
+The Marketplace includes a series of face-to-face, prescheduled, seven-minute appointments between attendees.
 Other Marketplace events include professional education seminars, exhibits provided by suppliers, and familiarization tours of attractions in the host city.

-Bus Industry Safety Council: The mission of the Bus Industry Safety Council is to continually raise the level of safety in the intercity bus and motorcoach industry through collaborative efforts of professionals in a workshop and educational environment.
+Bus Industry Safety Council: The Bus Industry Safety Council is dedicated to elevating safety standards within the intercity bus and motorcoach industry.

-Bus Maintenance & Repair Council: The Bus Maintenance and Repair Council (BusMARC) addresses the need for continuing maintenance education and compliance training as well as provide a new venue for equipment, parts and service providers to interact with the bus industry.
+Bus Maintenance & Repair Council: The Bus Maintenance and Repair Council (BusMARC) fulfills the imperative for ongoing maintenance education and compliance training.
+Additionally, it serves as a platform for interaction between equipment, parts, and service providers in the bus industry.

-Entertainer Motorcoach Council: The mission and purpose of the Entertainer Motorcoach Council is to inspire a level of confidence in the safety, reliability, and quality of service for the operations of entertainer coaches employed on a charter or lease basis; actively promote the high quality services of EMC members; and more.
+Entertainer Motorcoach Council: The Entertainer Motorcoach Council is concerned with entertainer coaches engaged in charter or lease operations.

-Hispanic Motorcoach Council: The Hispanic Motorcoach Council endeavors to promote the continued growth, fellowship and development of the Hispanic business community in the motorcoach industry.
+Hispanic Motorcoach Council: The Hispanic Motorcoach Council endeavors to promote the continued growth, fellowship, and development of the Hispanic business community in the motorcoach industry.
 It will do this by serving as a resource center and forum to promote safe motorcoach operations, encourage interaction among operators and transportation planners, and advocate for Hispanic and minority-owned businesses.